 - Serve Dinner: Sign up as a group or individually to serve dinner from 6-8 p.m.
 Dinner is provided nightly to 60 guests and being on the food line is a great way to get to know people and have a task at the same time.
 You will also have the opportunity to sit down and have dinner with our guests as you are comfortable doing so; Compass Housing Alliance tells us that the men are gracious and appreciate having a “new ear to bend.”

-- Host Dinner: Break in our gorgeous new kitchen by cooking and serving dinner.
+- Host Dinner: Cook and serve dinner.
 Compass Housing Alliance is expert at this, and can help you or your group figure out logistics.

 - Host an Activity or Group: Do you have a special skill or talent that you’d like to share with our guests?
 Maybe you’re an artist, builder, writer, or circus clown-we’re open to great ideas.
 This can be setup as an ongoing activity or a one-time event.